darenliang/mal-api/README.md

-# Unofficial Python Mal Api
+# Unofficial Python Mal API

 Welcome!
 Here is an Unofficial MyAnimeList API in response to the MyAnimeList's API shutdown.